 - Work hard!!
 The overflowing t-shirt trash bin with 7,000 t-shirts in there… yep… go to the bottom of that thing!
 Don’t just scratch the surface.
 You’re digging for treasure, so dig!
 I cannot begin to tell you how many times I have watched a picker at a bin go through about 20 t-shirts and leave.
 Then I come along, spend an hour going through every single tee, and bam!
 Champion running man.
 You gotta go to the bottom!!
 It’s bloody hard work, but you can’t score with a shitty work ethic.

 “In a nutshell, be kind and respectful, smile, work hard, don’t walk on others’ toes, and know what you’re picking – which I have no tips for – you just get it or you don’t!”

-If you want a sneak peek at the inner goings on of a clothing mill, check out our raghouse expose.
+If you want a sneak peek at the inner goings-on of a clothing mill, check out our virtual raghouse tour.

 In closing we’ll leave you with this tantalizing tale of, perhaps, one of the greatest deadstock discoveries in vintage t-shirt history:

 “Deadstock shirts?
 Allow me to explain how I started selling vintage tees in the first place.
 In 1999, I designed some merchandise for a popular Canadian band from Vancouver (not Nickelback).
 Their management liked the logo but there was a trademark infringement… It was a parody/spoof design so they couldn’t use the shirts.
 I only had a small run printed and gave most of them away at a concert in London.
 Around that time I started selling musical instruments online with good success.
 About a year later I was searching eBay and discovered one of my promotional shirts I had given away was bid up to $60!
 It only cost about $5 to make the shirt.